Sign up here to get the latest scoop right in your email box.

 — If you’ve got left over ham, cube it and bake it into the mac and cheese.
 It’s orgasmic.

 Use a wide-bottomed, really heavy duty casserole.
 Mine is the Emile Henry Flame Top 12-Inch Brazier.
 It’s absurdly expensive, but I got it on an after-Christmas sale and realized I had struck gold.
 It’s good for all kind of cooking, but when you pre-heat it, then pour in the mac and cheese, it develops this golden crust on the bottom and sides.
 Also, it’s wider than the normal casserole so there’s a lot of that golden crust.

 Oh!
 And a wine to go with macaroni and cheese.
 Because my mac and cheese is very flavorful, I like a red.
 Try Concho y Toro Xplorador Malbec, a wine with strawberry and vanilla spice notes, not too intense, very pleasant, and reasonably priced.

 Now pardon me, I’ve talked myself into making mac and cheese for dinner.
 Enjoy your visit to Gothic, the quaint town in my newest suspense series, Last Seen in Gothic, and happy eating!
-I mean … reading!
+And reading!